ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 Every launched application can ask Windows to perform an action like new window creation, drawing a line on the screen, sending packet via network, allocating memory, etc. All of these actions are implemented in subroutines.
 Subroutines that solve tasks from one domain are gathered into system libraries.
 You can see kernel32.dll, gdi32.dll and other system libraries at the picture.

 The way for application to call Windows subroutines is strictly defined, well documented and kept unchanged.
 This way of communication is called Windows Application Programming Interface (API) or Windows API (WinAPI).
 The reason of importance API entity is keeping compatibility of new versions of an applications and new versions of Windows.
 WinAPI can be compared with some kind of contract.
-If application will follow the contract Windows promises to perform its requests with a certain result.
+If application follows the contract, Windows promises to perform its requests with a certain result.

 There are two kinds of applications pictured here.
 Win32 application is an application that interacts with a subset of Windows libraries through WinAPI.
 Win32 is a historical name for this kind of applications that appears in the first 32-bit version of Windows (Windows NT).
 These libraries provide high level subroutines.
 High level means that these subroutines operate with complex abstractions like window, control, file, etc. The subset of Windows libraries that are available through WinAPI are called WinAPI libraries.